 (Am I really that old already?)

 My dear friend Wanda lost her battle with cancer last year–but not after a heroic fight.
 Who knew that kale, green apple, chard, beet greens, alfalfa sprouts, and green lettuce could make so much juice?
-We quickly learned it did and day after day, she faithfully chugged her concoction and persevered through quite a rigorous protocol.
-We prayed for her and her family deeply–laboring alongside of each other as we could until our sister went home to Jesus in June.
-Grief weighed heavy for months as well as the loss of friendship with her.
-Since her passing, fun monthly lunches developed with a group of these same friends–I now know them as my Journey Mates.
+She and her closest local friends, quickly learned it did and day after day, she faithfully chugged her concoction and persevered through quite a rigorous protocol.
+We prayed for her and her family deeply–laboring alongside of each other until our sister went home to Jesus in June.
+Grief weighed heavy for months, as well as the loss of friendship with her.
+Since her passing, fun monthly lunches developed with a group of these same local friends–I now know them as my Journey Mates.

 The ups and downs of my closer relationships in 2017 had kept me heavily committed to asking, seeking, and knocking on God’s door in prayer.
 I had learned a lot about myself as a wife, a mother, as a family member, as a friend, and as a writer.
-I grew in understanding about where my boundaries had to fall as mother of adults, teens, grade-schoolers, daughter, and a friend.
+I grew in understanding about where my boundaries had to fall as a wife, mother of adults, teens, grade-schoolers, a daughter, and a friend.
 I realized the power of God’s joy in the midst of disappointment, affliction, rejection, and tears.
 I continued to learn who God had created me to be and who I was not–God truly does allow our boundary lines to fall in healthy places!
-I began to learn how to let go of good things–a few precious relationships to shore up the ones I must grow with in the future and dare I say–s u g a r!
-It wasn’t easy, especially when all I wanted to do was hang on tight to the safe, familiar routine.
-Instead, I’ve chosen to trade them for something far greater–more belief, faith, and trust while venturing on the road He has for me as a writer.
+I began to learn how to let go of good things like s u g a r and a few relationships, to shore up the ones I must grow with in the future.
+It wasn’t easy, especially when all I wanted to do was hang on tight to a yummy, safe, and familiar routine.
+Instead, I’ve chosen to trade them for something far greater–more belief, faith, and trust on the road God has for me as a writer.